ubc-library-rc/geopackage_workshop/README.md

 ### Paul Lesack, UBC Library Research Commons
 ### Jeremy Buhler, UBC Library Research Commons

-Description: This workshop will provide an introduction to using Geopackage spatial databases _without_ using specialized geographic information systems software.
-The course is aimed primarily at users of [BC Assessment data](https://abacus.library.ubc.ca/dataverse/abacus/?q=%22bc+assessment%22), which is restricted to authorized users at the University of British Columbia, Simon Fraser University, the University of Victoria and the University of Northern British Columbia.
+Description: This workshop will provide an introduction to using GeoPackage spatial databases _without_ using specialized geographic information systems software.

 The only only software you will need is an interface to [SQLite](sqlite.org).
 This workshop will use [DB Browser for SQLite](sqlitebrowser.org), but any SQLite software will do.
+You will also need to install extensions for SQLite, which is covered in the installation instructions (see `docs/installation`).

 It also presupposes *some* knowledge of SQL (structured query language), although if you don't know any it may still be of use to you.